Oakland City University: Honors program

 Oakland City's honors program focuses on leadership, internships, and public service.

+Indiana Department of Correction

+OCU previously offered classes for incarcerated individuals within Indiana Department of Correction-owned facilities in Southern Indiana.

 Campus

 OCU's campus is located in the northwest area of Oakland City.
 Historically, the campus was centered around the present day Bower-Suhrheinrich Library, Bell Tower, Dearing Hall, Provance Memorial Chapel, and Cockrum Hall.
-Until the late 2000s, the majority of OCU's buildings were located along the present greenspace.
-Former buildings on this greenspace were Wheatley Hall, Memorial Gym, Brengle Hall, and Stinson Hall.
+Until the 2000s, the majority of OCU's buildings were located along or adjacent to the present greenspace.
+Former buildings on this greenspace included Wheatley Hall, Memorial Gym, Brengle Hall, and Stinson Hall.
+In addition to its on campus sites, the university operated the off-campus Oakland City University Foundation Building and the Wilder Center which also housed the Oakland City Police Department.
+The off campus buildings were listed for sale in May 2026.

 Student life

 The Student Government Association (SGA) is the presiding student government body.

 Clubs & organizations

 Oakland City University features over 30 clubs that enhances university experience outside of the classroom.
 These clubs include the Black Student Union, International Club, Intervarsity, and The Well.

 Rankings

 In 2025 the U.S. News & World Report ranked Oakland City fifth in the nation for social mobility.

 Recent construction

-Oakland City completed a new upperclassman residence hall in the summer of 2019.
-This hall is known as Williams Hall in namesake for the adjacent street.
+Oakland City completed a new upperclassman residence hall in the summer of 2019, which was subsequently named Williams Hall in namesake for the adjacent street.
 In 2023, the university constructed a new residence hall for lowerclassmen.